 Each year, participants may contribute to the Plan an amount up to 100% of their annual compensation.
-However, each participant's annual contribution shall not exceed the maximum amount allowed for deferral for U.S. federal income taxes, which was \$16,500 for both 2011 and 2010.
-In addition, participants over age 50 are allowed to contribute an additional \$5,500 for 2011 and 2010.
+However, each participant's annual contribution shall not exceed the maximum amount allowed for deferral for U.S. federal income taxes, which was \$17,000 for 2012 and \$16,500 for 2011.
+In addition, participants over age 50 are allowed to contribute an additional \$5,500 for 2012 and 2011.
 The amount of a participant's annual compensation that may be taken into account for purposes of determining the Company's matching contribution for any purpose under the Plan shall not exceed an amount prescribed annually by the IRS.
 Unless they elect otherwise, employees are automatically enrolled and contribute 3% of their compensation beginning six months after their date of hire.
 The Company contributes to the Plan a matching amount equal to 40% of the first 6% of the participant's annual compensation that is contributed to the Plan.
 Participants are eligible to receive Company match contributions after twelve months of service with the Company.
 In addition, a special discretionary contribution, as determined by the Company, may be contributed, pro rata, based upon each participating employee's compensation to the total compensation of all participating employees.
-No such contribution was made in 2011 or 2010.
+No such contribution was made in 2012 or 2011.

-The Company also made a qualified non-elective contribution ("QNEC") to the Plan of \$15,068 and \$2,816 for the plan years ended December 31, 2011 and 2010, respectively.
+The Company also made a qualified non-elective contribution ("QNEC") to the Plan of \$15,068 for the plan year ended December 31, 2011.
+No QNEC was made for the plan year ended December 31, 2012.